 <meta> tag to your

-or adding an HTTP header in the response of the html:
+or adding an HTTP header in the server response:

-When the response from the webserver to the browser contains this header, the browser will send the requested client hints on all subsequent requests as feature or permission policies allows.
+When the response from the webserver to the browser contains this header, the browser will send the requested client hints on all subsequent requests as permission policies allows.

 However, to enable the browser to send client hints to 3rd party locations like the ImageEngine delivery address, for example,

-xxzzyy.cdn.imgeng.in, your server must also delegate access to the selected client hints to the ImageEngine delivery address.
-This is done using Feature Policies or Permission Policies.
+xyz.cdn.imgeng.in, your server must also delegate access to the selected client hints to the ImageEngine delivery address.
+This is done using Permission Policies.
 This is yet another response HTTP header looks like this assuming the ImageEngine delivery address is

 width attribute (px) to the